alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-authors.md

 EiC will lead publishing asking authors to proof-read the notebook and indicate any remaining typos, badly formed citations, awkward wording, etc.

 ## Publication
-While EiC will announce the notebook in the EDS book social accounts, authors should promote their work in their communication channels.
+While EiC will announce the notebook in the EDS book social accounts, authors should promote the published notebook in their communication channels.

 Some authors have promoted EDS notebooks in LinkedIn, Twitter, etc.
 Others have added them to their online CV and/or personal website.

 ## Post-publication
-EDS book community and other practitioners in GitHub complying EDS book complying our [code of conduct](https://raw.githubusercontent.com/alan-turing-institute/environmental-ds-book/master/CODE_OF_CONDUCT.md) could suggest changes in the notebook.
+The EDS book community and other practitioners in GitHub complying our [code of conduct](https://raw.githubusercontent.com/alan-turing-institute/environmental-ds-book/master/CODE_OF_CONDUCT.md) could suggest changes in the notebook.
 Where relevant, EiC will notify authors about proposed changes and their acceptance.
 If the authors consider suggestions as a substantial contribution, EiC will acknowledge it by adding the contributor's name to the citation of the notebook.